Vite

 Install the Vanilla Extract dependencies:

-npm install --save-dev @vanilla-extract/vite-plugin @vanilla-extract/css
+npm install --save-dev @vanilla-extract/vite-plugin @vanilla-extract/cssGood to know

-isn't required by Vibrant UI itself, but installing it lets you
+@vanilla-extract/css isn't required by Vibrant UI itself, but installing it lets you

-author your own *.css.ts
+author your own *.css.ts files for custom styles.

 Update Vite configuration

-Add the Vanilla Extract plugin to your vite.config.ts
+Add the Vanilla Extract plugin to your vite.config.ts:

 import { defineConfig } from 'vite';